Mission and Remit

 The primary aim of The London Neonatal Transfer Service (NTS) is to provide neonatal patients in our Operational Delivery Network (ODN) timely access to safe transfer between hospitals.

 i.
 In order to deliver our primary role to babies we rely on excellent collaborative working with clinical staff across all the ODN neonatal services.
 This facilitates smooth referral processing, stabilisation care and interaction with parents.
-London NTS delivers team training in the form of our NESTT (Neonatal Emergencies Simulation Team Training) and STAN (Stabilisation and Transfer of the Acutely Unwell Neonate) courses.
+London NTS delivers team training in the form of our NESTT (Neonatal Emergencies Simulation Team Training) and support for the STAN (Stabilisation and Transfer of the Acutely Unwell Neonate) courses.
 We also undertake hot ‘deep dive’ debriefs with service users for particularly challenging cases for learning and improvement purposes.
 An outreach programme covers all neonatal units in our ODN in a series of half days aimed at case review, practical procedures, transport data and simulation.
 We offer experience days with the team and ambulance ride-outs to give service users, students or those interested in working on the team a taste of how London NTS functions

 ii.
 Liaison and mutual aid arrangements with neighbouring transfer teams is often needed at times of high activity in order to achieve a timely patient response

 iii.
 Many neonatal patients need access into or out of paediatric critical care units.
 London NTS undertakes many of these transfers in collaboration with these units and our regional paediatric retrieval teams

 iv.
 Some of our patients need to travel long distances.
 London NTS works very closely with Capital Air Ambulance and Lucy Air Ambulance for Children charity to facilitate aeromedical transfers for a small but significant number of babies